Hamibubu/IPSubnetCalculator/README.md

 ## How it works

-Just enter your ip on CIDR format
+Just enter your ip in CIDR format

 ```
 python3 netcalc.py

 [+] Dame la ip en CIDR: 192.168.1.1/24
 ```
-## What iformation gives me?
+## What information does it provides?

-- Ip ID
+- IP ID
-- Ip Broadcast
+- IP Broadcast Address
-- Binary and decimal format of netmask, wildcard and ip
+- Binary and decimal format of the netmask, wildcard and IP
 - Number of hosts